stagas/papers/README.md

 4. [Bipolar Healing](bipolar_healing.md) - Research on therapeutic approaches for bipolar disorder
 5. [Cat Happiness](cat_happiness.md) - Study on feline well-being and happiness indicators
 6. [Communication Barriers and Student Agency](communication_barriers_education.md) - Analysis of educational communication support systems and their impact on student development
+7. [Free Will and Computational Limits](free_will_computational_limits.md) - Analysis of how Gödel's incompleteness theorems and the halting problem limit our ability to prove or disprove determinism
-7. [Lightsaber Technology](lightsaber_technology.md) - Theoretical physics and engineering principles of lightsaber development
+8. [Lightsaber Technology](lightsaber_technology.md) - Theoretical physics and engineering principles of lightsaber development
-8. [Magical Thinking](magical_thinking.md) - Analysis of magical thinking patterns and their psychological implications
+9. [Magical Thinking](magical_thinking.md) - Analysis of magical thinking patterns and their psychological implications
-9. [Metabolism: Your Days Are Counted](metabolism-your_days_are_counted.md) - Research on metabolic processes and their impact on longevity
+10. [Metabolism: Your Days Are Counted](metabolism-your_days_are_counted.md) - Research on metabolic processes and their impact on longevity
-10. [Mobile Addiction](mobile_addiction.md) - Comprehensive study on smartphone addiction and its effects
+11. [Mobile Addiction](mobile_addiction.md) - Comprehensive study on smartphone addiction and its effects
-11. [Music and Well-being](music_well_being.md) - Investigation into the therapeutic effects of music on mental health
+12. [Music and Well-being](music_well_being.md) - Investigation into the therapeutic effects of music on mental health
-12. [Neuromorphic Cosmos](neuromorphic_cosmos.md) - Exploring neural-like patterns in cosmic structures
+13. [Neuromorphic Cosmos](neuromorphic_cosmos.md) - Exploring neural-like patterns in cosmic structures
-13. [Polyamory and Family Resilience](polyamory_family_resilience.md) - Multidimensional analysis of structural advantages in multi-partner family units
+14. [Polyamory and Family Resilience](polyamory_family_resilience.md) - Multidimensional analysis of structural advantages in multi-partner family units
+15. [Psychopathy and Family Dynamics](psychopathy_family_dynamics.md) - Research on negative feedback loops in families affected by psychopathic traits and how communication-based interventions can disrupt destructive patterns
-14. [Quantum Singleton](quantum_singleton.md) - Analysis of quantum phenomena in isolated systems
+16. [Quantum Singleton](quantum_singleton.md) - Analysis of quantum phenomena in isolated systems
-15. [Spatial Cognition in Domestic Cats](spatial_cognition-domestic_cats.md) - Research on how cats perceive and navigate space
+17. [Spatial Cognition in Domestic Cats](spatial_cognition-domestic_cats.md) - Research on how cats perceive and navigate space
-16. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
+18. [Tinnitus Remission during Hypomanic States](tinnitus_remission_in_hypomania.md) - Investigation into neural plasticity mechanisms enabling tinnitus reduction during hypomanic episodes
-17. [Psychopathy and Family Dynamics](psychopathy_family_dynamics.md) - Research on negative feedback loops in families affected by psychopathic traits and how communication-based interventions can disrupt destructive patterns

 ## Supporting Files